nodoku/nodoku-core/README.md

                 sectionName: nodoku-way
 ```

-it would have had the following representation:
+it would have had the following visual rendering:

 <figure>
   <img